iannesbitt/shakeevents/README.md

 ```
 SHELL=/bin/bash
 OBSPYTHON=/home/user/anaconda2/envs/obspy/bin
-PRDIR=/home/user/bin/shaketools    ## or wherever your shaketools installation happens to be
+PRDIR=/home/user/bin/shakeevents    ## or wherever your shakeevents installation happens to be
 */10 * * * * cd $PRDIR; source activate obspy; $OBSPYTHON/python eventmaps.py
 ```
-Since shaketools will create plots in the same directory as the source files, you may want to include a script that moves them to whatever directory you'd like your website's media files to reside in, in which case the last line of your cron entry would look like this
+Since shakeevents will create plots in the same directory as the source files, you may want to include a script that moves them to whatever directory you'd like your website's media files to reside in, in which case the last line of your cron entry would look like this
 ```
 */10 * * * * cd $PRDIR; source activate obspy; $OBSPYTHON/python eventmaps.py; mv *.png /var/www/website/media/plots
 ```